 - Click the toggle button at the extreme right to change its value from False to True.

-As already mentioned, the DNS Prefetch technique speeds up site loading.
-However, the few precious seconds saved wouldn’t account for much if they interfered with the site’s normal loading.
+The DNS Prefetch technique speeds up site loading.
+However, the few seconds saved would be insignificant if they interfered with the site’s normal loading.

 Therefore, it’s better to keep this feature disabled and take an overall balanced approach.